Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

     5. Repeat
 - There’s an asymmetry in the scientific method as results from an experiment can only prove that a hypothesis is false, not that a hypothesis is true.
 - This is also known as falsifiability or the ability to be proven false.
-- Cognitive psychology: the study of mental activity as a information-processing problem.
+- *Cognitive psychology*: the study of mental activity as a information-processing problem.
 - A basic assumption in cognitive psychology is that we don’t directly perceive and act in the world, but rather our perceptions, thoughts, and actions depend on the internal representations obtained by our sense organs.
 - Cognitive psychology is also trying to uncover the secrets of how information is processed in the brain.
 - E.g. It’s surprisingly easy to read the right-side passage.